greenelab/meta-review/content/response-to-reviewers.md

 We added `WYSIWYG mode`, `Inline comments`, and `Viewing changes` as new features to the table that compares collaborative writing platforms.
 In addition, we updated the table to use Overleaf v2 instead of Overleaf v1, which was discontinued.
-We discussed these changes in [GH147](https://github.com/greenelab/meta-review/issues/147) and edited the table in [GH188](https://github.com/greenelab/meta-review/pull/188).
+We discussed these changes in [GH147](https://github.com/greenelab/meta-review/issues/147) and edited the table in [GH188](https://github.com/greenelab/meta-review/pull/188) and [GH196](https://github.com/greenelab/meta-review/pull/196).

 > Figure 1. → Maybe an horizontal layout would be better (to suggest a timeline from left to right).
 The waves (symbolizing the content) could be probably replaced by straight thick lines.